-The Ethical Tea Partnership is partnering with ActionAid to empower tea farming communities in Kenya.
+The Ethical Tea Partnership is partnering with ActionAid, Taylors of Harrogate and Lavazza Professional to empower tea farming communities in Kenya.
 Together, we will work to improve the working environment for tea farmers and tea workers, including the most marginalised, women and children.

-Together the Ethical Tea Partnership and ActionAid will consult farmers and workers to understand the issues they face and the impact of industry practices on their lives.
+Together with ActionAid, we will consult farmers and workers to understand the issues they face and the impact of industry practices on their lives.

 We will also work directly with the Kenyan Tea Development Agency (KTDA) and other stakeholders to improve policies and working practices in the industry.